 MYTH: There is insufficient research to support medical cannabis’s efficacy.

-Although the federal government has made research investigating cannabis’s medical value uniquely difficult, a large and growing body of scientific evidence demonstrates the benefits and safety of treating a broad range of ailments with medical cannabis.
+Although the federal government made research investigating cannabis’s medical value uniquely difficult for decades, a large and growing body of scientific evidence demonstrates the benefits and safety of treating a broad range of ailments with medical cannabis.
+That’s why the FDA and the U.S. Department of Health and Human Services (HHS) recommended rescheduling cannabis, leading to state-legal medical cannabis being federally classified as a Schedule III drug.

 Millions of individuals suffering from HIV/AIDS, autism, cancer, multiple sclerosis, Crohn’s disease, seizure disorders, chronic pain, and other debilitating illnesses find that cannabis provides relief from their symptoms.